gitHu6-newb/FoldingAtAltitude/README.md

 Choose option "full" [fig ?](clientfull)

-Choose option "YES" for FAH automatically starting
+Choose option "YES" for FAH automatically starting<br>
 You might see some red words on screen for errors, but ignore them.

 Continue commands (and note that FAHClient is not the same as Fahclient)